vanesalcb06/tssproject2-2b5c/docs/source/operating.rst

      - This is the solution name.
    * - \-\-env VIPERVIZPORT
      - This is the port the Viperviz binary will listen on for connections.

+       Note: If VIPERVIZPORT=-1, a random free port is selected by TSS.
    * - \-\-env EXTERNALPORT=--externalport--
      - This is the external port that will be assigned to your TML solution for external access.